rashedsahaji/Xtended-Pie/README.md

-Copyright 2018 - The Mokee Project
+Copyright 2018 - The Xtended Project

 The Redmi Note 5 (codenamed _"whyred"_) are high-end mid-range smartphones from Xiaomi.